naiyerasif/site/blog/2018-08-05-communication-within-a-docker-network.md

             - http://localhost:4200
 ```

+This configuration
-Here, a port for the application is being set (otherwise Micronaut will choose a random port every time it starts).
-Also, CORS is enabled for the requests coming from <http://localhost:4200> which is the Angular host.
+- sets a port for the Micronaut application (If you won't do this, Micronaut will choose a random port every time it starts)
+- enables CORS for the requests coming from <http://localhost:4200> (the Angular application)

-The REST endpoint is ready.
-Assemble the app using `gradle build` which would create a `greeter-0.1-all.jar` in *build/libs* directory.
-Create a Docker image by executing the following command (see [Dockerfile](./greeter/Dockerfile) for details):
+That's it!
+Assemble the app using `gradle build`.
+This will create a `greeter-0.1-all.jar` in `build/libs` directory.
+Create a Docker image by executing the following command (see the [Dockerfile](https://github.com/Microflash/bedrock/blob/master/docker/docker-network-communication/greeter/Dockerfile) for details):

 ```bash
 docker build -t microflash/greeter .
 ```

-## Create an Angular app
+## Create an Angular application

-Create an Angular app by executing the following command:
+Generate an Angular application by executing the following command:

 ```bash
 ng new ng-greeter --skip-tests --inline-template
 ```

-This will create an Angular app in a directory **ng-greeter**.
-Separate html files and test specifications will not be generated.
+This will create an Angular app in a directory `ng-greeter`.

+> **Note** that this command doesn't generate separate HTML files or test specifications.
 For more information, refer to [Angular CLI wiki](https://github.com/angular/angular-cli/wiki/new).

 Add `HttpClientModule` in `@NgModule imports` to provide support for calling REST APIs.